DigonIO/scheduler/doc/pages/examples/job_batching.rst

 :func:`~scheduler.core.Scheduler.weekly`

-For :func:`~scheduler.core.Scheduler.daily` we can embed several timers in one `Job` as follows:
+For :func:`~scheduler.core.Scheduler.daily` we can embed several timers in one :class:`~scheduler.job.Job` as follows:

 .. code-block:: pycon